apanta0525/3013-Algorithms-ray/Assignments/P03/README.md

 ## Program 3 - Processing in Trie Tree Time
 ### Sudhir Ray
 ### Description:
 This project performs the same "auto suggestions" we did with the linked list data structure in P02 but with a trie tree.
+It Loads all of the words in the trie tree.
+It times how long does it to load all the words into the trie tree.
+It also looks up for words in trie tree and time how long it takes.
+Displays the first ten matching words found.